UBTUS/GSA18FRFQ/docs/US Digital Services Playbook/Play1_Understand what people need.md

 2. What user needs will this service address?

 *A*.
-Helps to find FDA food recall information information with different user friendly search criterias.
+Helps to find FDA food recall information with different user friendly search criterias.

 3. Why does the user want or need this service?